Top Riviera Maya Ruins You Can’t Miss

 San Miguelito site.
 Image via Flickr

-There are many Mayan ruins all along Riviera Maya and Yucatan Peninsula.
+There are many Mayan ruins all along the Riviera Maya and the Yucatan Peninsula.
 The most popular is, as you may expect, Chichen Itza, due to its recognition by UNESCO as one of the New World Wonders, but it’s far from being the only interesting one.
-In fact, some travelers agree that some other sites have maintained their authenticity even better than Chichen Itza despite the constant flow of tourists, such as Coba site, which is still in the deep Mayan jungle.
+In fact, some travelers agree that some other sites have maintained their authenticity even better than Chichen Itza, despite the constant flow of tourists, such as the Coba site, which is still in the deep Mayan jungle.

 Riviera Maya To Chichen Itza